darksideoftheshmoo/cellID-linux/README.md

 ### Parameters

-Example parameters are in the `parameters_example.txt` file, and a full description is available in `parameters_description.txt` (copied from Gordon et. al. 2007).
+Example parameters are in the `parameters_example.txt` file, and a full description is available in `parameters_description.txt` (copied from Gordon et al 2007).

 The `-o` option refers to the output directory.